NCAS-CMS/cfa-conventions/source/cfa.md

   location in the `file` variable is a missing value.

-* A scalar `format` variable is a convenience feature that may be used when all fragment files have the same format.
+* A scalar `format` variable is a convenience feature that may be used when all named fragment files have the same format.
 In this case the single value is assumed to apply to all fragments that have a file representation, i.e. those fragments that correspond to non-missing values in the `file` variable.
 If the `file` variable contains only